moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/model-validation/_index.md

 ## 🔍 Metrics

-There are few different metrics that we use to asses.
-If we have establish ground truth we do an assessment with similarity and cross similarity score.
-If the ground truth is not establish we use Consensus Filtering as LLM Based evalutor through Independent LLM Judge and Collective LLM judge.
-We are always iterating and evolving our metric pipeline
+There are a few different metrics that we use to assess.If we have established ground truth, we conduct an assessment with similarity and cross-similarity scores.If ground truth is not established, we use Consensus Filtering as an LLM-based evaluator through an Independent LLM Judge and a Collective LLM Judge.We are always iterating and evolving our metric pipeline.

 #### Similarity Score